-Once the follicular units for the hair transplant are dissected out of the donor tissue, technicians set them aside in a saline solution.
+Once the follicular units for the hair transplant are taken out of the donor tissue, technicians set them aside in a saline solution.
 The temperature must be ideal or the small grafts will not survive the procedure.
 This is done very carefully in order to ensure a good result.

 The surgeon will make tiny incisions into the scalp where the hair transplant grafts are to go.
 These are called the receptor sites.
 They are made with a very thin surgical needle.
 The surgeon must have an eye for detail to properly set the receptor sites.
 He must also be very artistic to achieve a natural look, especially at the hairline.

 The direction the hair grows, both on the front of the head and at the crown, are very important, too.
-The doctor must make the condition of the newly placed hair look like the patient’s own natural scalp hair.
+The doctor must make the condition of the newly placed hair to look like the patient’s own natural hair.
 The angle that the hair is put in determines how much it will stand up from the head.

 Once the surgeon has made all the hair transplant incisions that lay out the design he has created, the specially trained surgical team steps in.
 They use his plan to accomplish his goals, and in turn the goals of the patient.
 The groundwork is done for them by the surgeon when he does his incisions.

 Next, the doctor looks over the hair transplant for quality control.
 He may take a good deal of time tweaking the placement of grafts before he is satisfied that they are all set properly into their receptor sites in a pleasing fashion.
-When he gives the ok, the surgical technicians again take over the patient’s care.
+When he gives the OK, the surgical technicians again take over the patient’s care.

 The grafts will be more permanently set into place when the technicians dry them by blowing a cool blow dryer across them.
 This makes them adhere in their place so that no bandages are necessary.
 The patient will be asked to bring, or will be given, a baseball cap for the ride home from the hair transplant procedure.